claushofmann/dql/Readme.md

 2. Set `use_wandb` in `dql.py` to `False`
 3. Start `dql.py`.
 4. To create some rendered rollouts of the game after training, you can execute `dql.py play`

+### While training is running

+If you're waiting for a model to train, just let time pass while playing some Breakout.
+Just run `play.py`.